-If your home is running on the Nest Thermostat you may have heard about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If your home is running on the Nest Thermostat you may have heard about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear not!

-For additional information, go to their Nest Support page.
-For a more basic summary, keep on reading:
+For additional information, visit Nest Support page.
+For a more basic overview, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some issues, including becoming unresponsive, not efficiently charging the battery, or going down completely.
-Nest recommends recharging and restarting your thermostat to fix the issue and get it up and running again.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not efficiently charging the battery, or going down completely.
+Nest recommends recharging and restarting your thermostat to resolve the problem and get it up and going again.

 - the thermostat not working in the Nest application and disconnected from the Wi-Fi